julianschroeter/PyNovellaHistory/README.md

 The following libraries are required:
 - numpy
 - pandas
-- spacy (Version conflicts are likely to occur because language models very fine-tuned on an older spacy version.)
+- spacy (v.
+2.3.5; Version conflicts are likely to occur because language models very fine-tuned on an older spacy version.)
 - scikit-learn
 - networkx
 - matplotlib